hamsa-20/FakeNews/README.md

 ## Running the Backend API

-Start the FastAPI server:

-uvicorn backend.main:app --reload
+Start the FastAPI server: uvicorn backend.main:app --reload

-text

 Access the API at [http://127.0.0.1:8000](http://127.0.0.1:8000).